gruz/multi-tenancy-voyager-tries/README.md

 cp database/migrations/2014_10_12_100000_create_password_resets_table.php database/migrations/tenant/

 # Run database migrations for the system DB only.
-# After that you'll find the tables in your `defualt` database:
+# After that you'll find the tables in your `default` database:
 # `hostnames`, `migrations`, `websites`
 php artisan migrate --database=system

 # 03 Adding CLI laravel commands to create tenants

+## Though the tutorial purpose is to be able to create tenants from a system Voyager instance, we still use
+## the following commands in the background.
+So they are needed.

 # Make folder for console commands
 mkdir app/Console/Commands